samlich/peertube-plugin-chapters/README.md

 ## Contributing

-From the `client` directory run `npx ts-standard --fix`, likewise from the `server` directory.
+From the `client` directory run `npx ts-standard --fix`, likewise from the `server` and `tests` directories.
 And then from either run `npx ts-standard ../shared/common.ts --fix`.
 Correct any issues it doesn't fix automatically.
+Run `yarn test`.